 Consider checking out the video below for an overview of the root topic, globalization.

 Globalization and Trade and Poverty: Crash Course Economics #16.

 TIP: Two important related concepts to keep in mind when discussing the following political ideologies.
-1) Left and right: where left is toward liberalism and liberty, and right is toward authority and traditional conservatism.
-2) Collectivism and Individualism: Collectivism favors the collective and collective rights and individualism favors individuals and individual rights.
+1) Left and right: where left is toward classical liberalism and liberty, and right is toward authority and traditional conservatism.
+2) Collectivism and Individualism: Collectivism favors the collective and collective rights (generally left) and individualism favors individuals and individual rights (generally right).

 What is Nativism?
 What is a Nativist?

 Nativism is a term that describes favoring and protecting the native born population of a country, this can span from patriotism to an isolationist anti-immigrant (or worse) sentiment.
 The NAZI party was Nativist, as they rejected non-blue-eyed-blonde-hair-Germanic people.
 Likewise the KKK are Nativist.
 A more moderate and less extreme version of Nativist policy includes the Federalists (America’s first liberal-conservative Party) supporting the strengthening of immigration laws via the Alien and Sedition Acts.
 Another type of Nativism could be a protectionist clause in a trade agreement.
 Mundanely, a Nativist view can even be something as simple as a hometown celebrating their home team (like Yankees fans in New York cheering on their team and booing the Red Sox).

 When you are pro-native population, and anti-others, out of reason or prejudice, warranted or not, you are being a Nativist.
 See arguments often used in defense of Nativist policies.